 It can be difficult to maintain eye contact if you’re feeling nervous, but if your eyes are darting around the room whilst being spoken to it can seem as though you aren’t engaged in the conversation or are looking for an opportunity to get away.
 However, locking eyes for a prolonged period of time can also be a little bit intense with someone you don’t know.
 To maintain natural eye contact without looking like you are having a staring contest, try the triangle method of glancing from one eye to the other, then to the mouth, and back again.

 People are drawn to those who can make them laugh and who also see the humor in situations.
 Even if you are not a natural comedian, try to keep the conversation light and laugh and smile where appropriate.
 If you do feel compelled to crack a joke, this can be a good ice breaker.
-However, try to steer away from sarcasm and controversial topics and don’t make a joke at someone else’s expense.
-While this may raise a laugh at the time, you will immediately be portrayed as someone who talks about other’s behind their backs, which may cause your new acquaintance to be on their guard.
+However, try to steer away from dark humour, as this can definitely scare the other person away.

 While you are not going to hit it off with everyone you meet in life, it can help to look for the common ground when meeting someone new.
 Whether it is a common interest, a similar sense of humor or a mutual acquaintance, finding something you have in common can help you to connect with those around you and keep the conversation flowing more easily.
 However, while it is important to show interest for other people’s passions and hobbies, try not to feign common interests to bond with others as you are likely to be found out.